elf/AIS_SOFT808_Assignment/README.md

 ## Objective of the Project

 The purpose of this project is to develop Windows Desktop App by python with tkinter.
-This is a part of learning User Experience Process as a group assignment on the Software User Experience courst at Auckland Inssitute of Studies.
+This is a part of learning User Experience Process as a group assignment on the Software User Experience course at Auckland Institute of Studies.

 ## Objective of the app